-Cessna Citation TEN Business Jet, United States of America
+Cessna Citation X+ Business Jet, United States of America

-Citation TEN is a mid-size business jet being developed by Cessna Aircraft, a Textron company.
+Citation X+ is a mid-size business jet developed by Cessna Aircraft, a Textron company.
 It is an upgraded version of the Citation X (Model 750) aircraft.
-The aircraft is designed to transport up to nine passengers and two pilots.
+The aircraft is designed to transport up to 12 passengers and two pilots.

-The Citation TEN development project was announced at the National Business Aviation Association (NBAA) - 2010 convention.
+The Citation TEN development project was announced at the National Business Aviation Association (NBAA) 2010 convention.
 The maiden flight of the first prototype was successfully completed in January 2012.
-The Federal Aviation Administration (FAA) type certification is planned for mid-2013.
-Deliveries are expected to start in the second half of 2013.
+The US Federal Aviation Administration (FAA) type certification was awarded in June 2014.
+Deliveries began in the same month of that year.

-Citation TEN became the fastest civil aircraft in the world when it attained a maximum speed of Mach 0.935 (712mph) during a flight test in August 2012.
+Citation X+ became the fastest civil aircraft in the world when it attained a maximum speed of Mach 0.935 (712mph) during a flight test in August 2012.

 The nose section is equipped with a contoured radome and electrically heated windshields.
 The wing integrates fuselage attachment points, while the fuel is stored in two wing tanks and one centre tank.

-The flight deck of Citation TEN accommodates two pilots.
+The flight deck of Citation X+ accommodates two pilots.
 It is equipped with Garmin G5000 avionics suite integrated with two primary flight displays (PFDs) and a multi-function display (MFD) for monitoring the engine, flight control, hydraulic and electrical systems.
-The crew can control the system characteristics using four colour touch-screen control panels.
+The crew can control the system characteristics using four-colour touchscreen control panels.

 Pilot and co-pilot stations are equipped with engine power levers, speed brake control lever and flaps/slats control.
 Other equipment and systems include automatic flight control system (AFCS), dual flight management systems (FMS), inertial navigation system (INS), global positioning system (GPS), VHF communication and navigation radios, traffic collision avoidance system (TCAS II), terrain awareness warning system (TAWS) and weather radar.